 If you’re looking for a laidback coastal getaway, it’s hard to beat Forster.
-Surrounded by sparkling ocean on one side and Coolongolook River and Wallis Lake on the other, water lovers will find endless things to do in Forster, like boating, fishing, surfing, snorkelling, canoeing and kayaking.
+Located on the Mid North Coast of NSW, just a few hours from Sydney, this picturesque town is surrounded by sparkling ocean on one side and Coolongolook River and Wallis Lake on the other.

+Water lovers will find endless things to do in Forster, like boating, fishing, surfing, snorkelling, canoeing and kayaking.
 Forster is also your ticket to stunning national parks, the Great Lakes, and picturesque Seal Rocks.

 Whether you're up for an outdoor adventure, some family fun, explore the town, or just want to kick back and relax for the weekend, this charming seaside town has it all.
 From rocky headlands to white sand beaches, and a dining scene that'll make your taste buds do a happy dance, there's something here for everyone.